fwmechanic/k_edit/README.md

 ### Windows

   * both i386 and x64 are in active use on Win 7, Win 8.1, and Win 10.
-  * i386 K for Windows: The last [nuwen.net MinGW release](http://nuwen.net/mingw.html) (w/GCC 4.8.1) that builds 32-bit targets, 10.4 released 2013/08/01, is no longer available from nuwen.net.
+  * i386 K for Windows: The last [nuwen.net MinGW release](http://nuwen.net/mingw.html) (w/GCC 4.8.1) that builds 32-bit targets, 10.4, was released 2013/08/01 and is no longer available from nuwen.net.
 So, while I continue to build K as both 32- and 64- bit .exe's (and can supply a copy of the nuwen.net MinGW 10.4 release upon request), the future of K on the Windows platform is clearly x64 only.
   * x64 K for Windows: first released 2014/02/09:

 ## Linux key-decoding status quo